louisfghbvc/Leetcode/README.md

 │      1475.
 Final Prices With a Special Discount in a Shop.cpp │      1476.
 Subrectangle Queries.cpp
 │      1480.
 Running Sum of 1d Array.cpp
+│      1486.
+XOR Operation in an Array.cpp
+│      1491.
+Average Salary Excluding the Minimum and Maximum Salary.cpp │      1502.
+Can Make Arithmetic Progression From Sequence.cpp
+│      1512.
+Number of Good Pairs.cpp
 │      169.
 [Like] Majority Element.cpp
 │      238.
 [Like]Product of Array Except Self.cpp
+│      463.
+Island Perimeter.cpp
+│      66.
+Plus One.cpp
 │      717.
 1-bit and 2-bit Characters.cpp
 │      918.
 [Like And Useful] Maximum Sum Circular Subarray.cpp
 │      Counting Elements.cpp